ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/README.md

-# Statistiscs and Machine Learning Master Program Portfolio
+# Statistics and Machine Learning Master Program Portfolio

 I am Ugurcan Lacin and doing a Masters’ degree in Statistics and Data Mining in Linköping University.
 I hold a Bachelor’s degree in Software Engineering.